 Evidence of Cross-Breeding:

 It is difficult to tell from photographs the origins of a goat’s genetics.
 Oftentimes the physical evidence of crossing does not show up until later generations.
 The width, length and bend of the ear can be signs of cross-breeding as well as thickness, twist and curl of the horns, and profile of the nose.
 Spanish goats have a distinct gate and body posture.
 Photographs and videos can support the Verification process but SGLLC is committed to legitimate tracking of breeder to seller in order to ensure the purity of the goat’s genetics.
-We acknowledge a few goats that are Pure Spanish may get by, but we are more sure that we will keep ongoing cross-breeding out of the gene pool.
-The commitment of all pure Spanish goat breeders to stick with known origins and cull any signs of cross-breeding will ensure the genetic diversity and longevity of the Pure Spanish Goat Breed.
+We acknowledge a few goats that are Fullblood Spanish may get by, but we are more sure that we will keep ongoing cross-breeding out of the gene pool.
+The commitment of all Fullblood Spanish goat breeders to stick with known origins and cull any signs of cross-breeding will ensure the genetic diversity and longevity of the Fullblood Spanish Goat Breed.

 Bloodline List ~ Descriptions and Photographs